mhenely/sort_and_search/README.md

-# React + TypeScript + Vite
+# React Search Visualizer

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This search visualizer provides the ability to see how various search methods perform when traversing a maze.

-Currently, two official plugins are available:
+Currently, two official search methods are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend updating the configuration to enable type aware lint rules:

-- Configure the top-level `parserOptions` property like this:
+- Breadth First Search
+- Depth First Search

+## How to use

+Adjust the speed of the visualizer prior to initiating a run.
+To initiate a run:

+- Click either the BFS or DFS button if no run has been initiated
+- Click New Maze if a run has been initiated and/or concluded and then click either BFS or DFS

+## In development

+- Additional search methods
+- A sorting algorithm visualizer

 ```js
 export default {